aberke/eat-healthy-NYC/README.md

 TODO
 ---

+- do better with open/closed status
+	- check for open-date/close-date
+	- better date parsing
+	- Market.prototype.setOpenClosedStatus
+		- uncomment and use <h2 id='open-closed-title'>OPEN | CLOSED</h2>

 - refactor javascript

 - on get directions:
 	- center map to where you are location
 	- zoom out to show both destination and current location

-- Market.prototype.setOpenClosedStatus
-	- uncomment and use <h2 id='open-closed-title'>OPEN | CLOSED</h2>

 - do better job sanitizing hours data